What is a webcast?

 The experts will not be able to answer every question, but they will attempt to answer as many questions as possible.

-The live webcast and moderated discussion event take place December 7, 2000.
+The live webcast and moderated discussion event takes place February 22.

-Will the lessons on the Your Brain Web site be correlated to national standards?
+Will the lessons on the Chasing the Dream: Exploring Black History be correlated to national standards?

 Yes, each lesson offered includes objectives, time requirements, assessment suggestions and correlations to national standards.